harshpaddle/Responsive-Portfolio.github.io/README.md

 ### Overview

 Hello there.
 Welcome to a different version of my portfolio.
 What makes this version special and the reason why its called Repsonsive is that its contents repsonds and adjusts based on different screen sizes.

-Rendering as much content on screen as possible as the window shrinks.
-This also helps the page presentation on different screen size such as tablet or cell phones.
+Responsive web design is about creating web sites which automatically adjust themselves to render its contents best way possible on all devices, from small phones to large desktops.

 ### Programming languages used